Q: How do I go about adopting a dog from Sally’s Rescue?

 Q: Is anyone associated with Sally’s Rescue paid?

-A: No. This work is a pure labor of love and no one receives any compensation whatsoever.
+A: This work is a pure labor of love and no one receives any compensation whatsoever.
 Every dime that Sally’s Rescue receives goes directly towards rescuing more dogs – PERIOD!
-Sally and her husband have spent a small fortune saving close to 3,000 dogs in the last 7 years.
+Sally and her husband have spent a small fortune saving over 4,000 dogs in the last 9 years.
 99% of these costs has been paid by Sally and her husband.
 Sally pays her puller, transporters, vets, boarding, grooming and her adoption coordinator out of pocket.

 Q: We greatly appreciate the work Sally’s Rescue does.
-How can we go about making a finical donation to support your work?
+How can we go about making a financial donation to support your work?

 A: We are a registered non-profit 501 (C) (3) organization so your donation is completely tax deductable.
 If you would like to support our work, you can make a donation through this Web site, using PayPal.